 One helpful resource is a concordance to help with both the location of specific texts and a study of the original language used.

 Topical study revolutionizes the way we understand Scripture.
 Each week, Christian Questions produces extensive “CQ Rewind Show Notes,” capturing every Scripture quoted and much of the dialogue.
-The Rewind in effect provides a ready-made written topical Bible study.
+The Rewind provides a ready-made, written topical Bible study.